 North Long Lake Association

-For the residents and friends of North Long Lake in the Brainerd Lakes area.
+For the Residents and Friends of North Long Lake in the Brainerd Lakes Area

-2025 Annual Meeting and Picnic
+Saturday, June 7th: NLLA Annual Meeting and Picnic At Legionville

 2024-2025 Board Elections